- With how standard computers are nowadays, you may wonder how many of them are in the world.

 How many computers are sold each year?

-Computer sales fluctuate yearly due to various circumstances, including the COVID-19 pandemic.
-So to keep things simple, this section will be using shipping information from the IDC or the International Data Corporation in 2021.
+Computer sales fluctuate yearly due to various circumstances, and to keep things simple, this section will be using shipping information from the IDC or the International Data Corporation.

 The IDC is significant market research, tech analysis, and consulting firm for the technology industry.
 They provide information from around the world to help IT professionals and corporations make technological decisions.